(Thankfully most of us did not spend our childhood times during the tough times during World War 2 – Image source: http://upload.wikimedia.org)

 She was born in Malaysia (Malaya back then), lived in Taiping where her father (my great grandfather) had a grocery shop (which meant they had rice for meals).
 She had a sister and 2 brothers and thanks to her father’s resourcefulness, the whole family survived through the Japanese occupation during the War World 2 (not making any trouble with the Japanese helped too).

 She moved to Port Dickson when she got married to my grandfather – a supervisor in the railway company.
-My grandfather was well built and was stern – my grandmother often says that I have my grandfather’s shoulders.
+My grandfather was well built and was stern with his workers but was very soft on me – my grandmother often says that I have my grandfather’s shoulders.

 I was pampered all day long (it still continues till now – of course my son is experiencing the same thing with my parents).